nightdesoul/flux-multi-cluster-test/README.md

 # flux-multi-cluster-test

 Inspired by post from [medium](https://berndonline.medium.com/how-to-manage-kubernetes-clusters-the-gitops-way-with-flux-cd-c5cf9103a315)
+**In this example used Flux v1 this version is deprecated**

 ## Insall requirements